luavela/luavela/INSTALL.rst

 Prerequisites
 -------------

-The build is performed by CMake of version 3.3.2 or higher.
+As of current implementation, LuaVela can be built and run on various x64 Linux distros and macOS 10.13+.
+Please note, that 32-bit environment is not supported and it will not be built correctly.

-The build was tested with following compilers:
+The build is performed by CMake of version 3.3.2 or higher and was tested with following compilers:

   * GCC 4.6.3 (Ubuntu 14.04)
   * GCC 4.8.4 (Ubuntu 14.04)